Factorized Discriminant Analysis for Genetic Signatures of Neuronal Phenotypes: Results

-To quantitatively compare the difference between FLDA and other alternative methods including PCA, CCA, LDA, and ``2LDAs", we measured the proposed metrics from analyses of the synthesized datasets (\Cref{fig2}A).
-Given that the synthesized data were organized in a 2x2 contingency table, each LDA of the ``2LDAs" approach could find only one dimension for the specific feature $i$ or $j$.
+To provide a quantitative comparison between FLDA and other dimensionality reduction methods such as PCA, CCA, LDA, and "2LDAs", we measured the proposed metrics on the synthesized datasets as shown in \Cref{fig2}A. Given that the synthesized data was organized in a 2x2 table, each LDA of the "2LDAs" approach could only identify one dimension for the specific features $i$ or $j$.
 Therefore, as a fair comparison, we only included the corresponding dimensions in FLDA (FLD$_i$ and FLD$_j$) and the top two components of PCA, CCA, and LDA.
-The overall SNR values normalized by that of LDA and the overall modularity scores were plotted for data generated with different noise levels (\Cref{fig2}B,C).
-The performance of PCA is the worst among all these models because the unsupervised approach cannot prevent the noise from contaminating the signal.
-The supervised approaches in general have good SNRs, but LDA and CCA suffer from low modularity scores.
-This is expected because LDA maximizes the separation of cell type clusters but overlooks the alignment of the axes to the feature $i$ or $j$, and CCA maximizes the correlation to a linear combination of phenotypic features instead of individual ones.
-By contrast, ``2LDAs" achieves the highest modularity scores but has the worst SNR among the supervised approaches, because it tries to maximize the separation of cells with different feature levels, which is not necessarily consistent with maximizing the segregation of cell types.
-Both the SNR value and the modularity score of FLDA are close to the optimal, as it not only considers the alignment of axes to different features but also constrains the variance within cell types.
+The overall SNR values normalized by that of LDA and the modularity scores across different noise levels are depicted in \Cref{fig2}B,C. The performance of PCA is the worst due to its unsupervised approach, which cannot effectively mitigate the impact of noise on the signal.
+While supervised approaches generally demonstrate superior SNR, LDA and CCA suffer from low modularity scores.
+This outcome aligns with our expectation, as LDA maximizes cell type cluster separation without necessarily aligning axes to individual features $i$ or $j$, and CCA maximizes the correlation to a linear combination of phenotypic features rather than individual ones.
+Conversely, "2LDAs" achieves the highest modularity scores but exhibits the lowest SNR among supervised approaches, as it aims to maximize the separation of cells with different feature levels, which does not necessarily coincide with maximizing cell type segregation.
+Both the SNR and modularity score of FLDA approach optimal values because it considers both the alignment of axes to different features and the constraint of variance within cell types.
 Consistent with the SNR metric, the average Silhouette score for FLDA is close to those of LDA and CCA, outperforms "2LDAs", and significantly surpasses PCA, as detailed in \Cref{tab:table1}.
-Consistent with the modularity score, a robust axis alignment to either feature $i$ or $j$ in FLDA and `2LDAs", but not in the other methods, as shown in a representative plot of the EV and MI metrics across these models in \Cref{AFig1}.
+Consistent with the modularity score, a robust axis alignment to either feature $i$ or $j$ is observed in FLDA and "2LDAs", but not in the other methods, as shown in a representative plot of the EV and MI metrics across these models in \Cref{AFig1}.

 We further analyzed the execution times of FLDA and other models and summarized the findings in \Cref{tab:table2}.
 The execution time of FLDA is on par with that of LDA, albeit longer than PCA's, attributed to the handling of the covariance matrix in the denominator.
 In contrast, the execution times for "2LDAs" and CCA are considerably extended, nearly doubling those of FLDA and LDA.
 This increment is due to "2LDAs" requiring two LDA operations, while CCA necessitates the computation of covariance matrices for both input and phenotypic features, thereby doubling the execution time.